gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 The `=== "true"` part of `"DEBUG": process.env.DEBUG === "true"` is very important, otherwise the environment variable value would be `"true"` instead of `true`.
 !!!

-## 7. Try it :rocket:
+## Try it :rocket:

-To test your new webpack configuration, open a terminal at the root of the project and execute the [CLI script added earlier](#5-add-a-cli-script).
+To test your new webpack configuration, open a terminal at the root of the project and execute the [CLI script added earlier](#add-a-cli-script).
 The build process should complete without outputting any error in the terminal and the bundle files should be available in the `/dist` folder (or any other `outputPath` you configured).